pyfiction, a universal API for text-based games

 The goal of pyfiction is to wrap the functionality of different IF simulators and to provide a universal API for text games for research purposes.

 Pyfiction also includes sample agents that can learn to play the supplied text games.

-- Python 3.6 (older version might work but they aren’t tested, Python 3.5 tested briefly)
+Python 3.6 (older versions might work but they aren’t tested, Python 3.5 tested briefly)

 To install the latest published version, simply run: